-- · Cost; - Cost or market value (whichever is lower); or - Any other method approved by the IRS that conforms to the requirements of the applicable regulations cited below.
+- · Cost; - Cost or market value (whichever is lower); or - Any other method approved by the IRS that conforms to the requirements of the applicable regulations cited on page 18.

 However, if the corporation is using the cash method of accounting, it is required to use cost.